balvisio/CAFA-Toolset/README.md

 ![Alt CAFA time line] (/figures/cafa-timeLine.png?raw=true “CAFA Timeline”)

 This software is specifically designed for the participants in the upcoming CAFA-3 experiment.
-The CAFA-1 results are published [1] and CAFA-2 results are submitted for publication.
+The CAFA-1 results are published in Nature Methods [1] and CAFA-2 results are submitted for publication.

 ##### Some informative sites